aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/exporttableoptions/_index.md

 ```

-the format strategy when exporting the value as string value.
+Gets the format strategy when exporting the value as string value.

 **Returns:**
 int